 Lastly, be realistic – if you are buying an old Queenslander, it is reasonable to expect that there will be some minor repair or maintenance matters to attend to.

 Book your building and pest inspection now

 At DedAnt, we are fully licensed and insured to conduct building and pest inspections for both residential and commercial properties.
-If you have any questions or would like to book a building and pest inspection, call us on 07 3807 0122.
-Alternatively, you can also contact us via our website.
+If you have any questions or would like to book a building and pest inspection, contact us on 07 3807 0122 or via our website.